marceloserpa/devops_sandbox/vagrant_ansible_cassandra_multi_nodes/README.md

  - export env vars
  - refactor tasks to use other components
  - create cassandra user
- - add ansible var for cassandra version
+ v add ansible var for cassandra version
+ - add support for cassandra 2x